Mpriyabrata/NAA/wp-content/plugins/wpematico/readme.txt

 == Changelog ==

+= 2.5.1 Dec 22, 2019 =

+Fixes a problem when sanitize keys on licenses page and tweaks the style just for the About screen.

 = 2.5 Dec 11, 2019 =

 Version 2.5 concludes a series of radical changes that we had started since version 2.4 in terms of plugin security.
 Also following a strict revision to follow the standards of Wordpress coding development.